-Community Board 8 has consistently ranked funding for street repair and maintenance high on its list of priorities, and we applaud the NYC Department of Transportation's Manhattan Highway Maintenance Division on the job they do managing this substantial task, especially in light of its need for an additional pothole gang, that the Board strongly supports (FY09 #10, 3082008083E).
-We also continue to support the construction of the full build Second Avenue Subway.
-We also support the MTA's intention to begin Select Bus Service (a/k/a Bus Rapid Transit) on the M15 Line in late 2009.
-We look forward to working with the MTA on developing the final plans for this enhanced service.
+Community Board 8 has consistently ranked funding for street repair and maintenance high on its list of priorities, and we applaud the NYC Department of Transportation's Manhattan Highway Maintenance Division on the job they do managing this substantial task, especially in light of its need for an additional pothole gang, that the Board strongly supports (FY10 #11, 3082008083E).

-CB8 supported DOT's pilot bus pad project (FY 04 #13, 3080107A).
+CB8 supported DOT's pilot bus pad project (FY04 #13, 3080107A).
 As these concrete areas at bus stops, which replace the standard asphalt, reduce the wear and tear on our streets, we hope to continue to work with DOT to find suitable locations for bus pads in our district.